App47/appcelerator-modules/README.md

  * SendEventsImmediately
  * UploadOnExit

 You must use these keys in configuring the Agent via the Appcelerator module.
 For example:

  ```
+ agent.initialize("5192af2a42c56f2d45000092",
- agent.initialize("5192af2a42c56f2d45000092", {ConfigurationUpdateFrequency: 0.000000001, SendActualDeviceIdentifier: true});
+   {ConfigurationUpdateFrequency: 0.000000001, SendActualDeviceIdentifier: true});
  ```

+### Events

 The JavaScript API supports two method style calls -- a traditional one and a more JavaScript friendly callback style.
 For example, to execute a timed event, you can code it like so: